indyjo/bitwrk/README.md

 master [![Build Status](https://travis-ci.org/indyjo/bitwrk.svg?branch=master)](https://travis-ci.org/indyjo/bitwrk)
 experimental [![Build Status](https://travis-ci.org/indyjo/bitwrk.svg?branch=experimental)](https://travis-ci.org/indyjo/bitwrk)

-Bitwrk - A Bitcoin-friendly, anonymous marketplace for computing power
+BitWrk - A Bitcoin-friendly, anonymous marketplace for computing power
 ======================================================================

-This is going to be a proof-of-concept implementation of a marketplace for computing services, an idea I had in 2011 when I saw the enormous amounts of computing capacity dedicated to mining Bitcoin.

-If generating this enormous amount of work for nothing more than a simple cryptographic lottery can be lucrative, there must be demand for tasks more useful.
-Tasks that people are actually willing to pay for.
-Let's find out!
+> In 2011, an open marketplace for computing power was a visionary concept.
+> In 2014, it has become reality.

+BitWrk is based on the idea that many of today's applications consume enormous amounts of computing power.
+Their thirst for CPU and GPU power is never satisfied.
+However expensive, your hardware is never enough.

+Enter *BitWrk*, the first true **Cloud 2.0** application:
+- The computing power you don't have can be provided by the internet, in a peer-to-peer fashion.
+- Small units of computation are dispatched to potentially thousands of participating peers, giving a huge performance boost.
+- Internet currencies such as [Bitcoin](http://bitcoin.org/) are ideally suited to support the kind of micro-transactions necessary to make this work.

+> **BitWrk = Crowd + Cloud**

+As a proof-of-concept use case, BitWrk comes with support for [Blender](http://blender.org/), the Free 3D rendering software suite.
+Blender rendering is being accelerated by BitWrk today!

-If you like this project, the best support you can give is to try it out, test it for errors and help make it a community project.
-If you'd like to support BitWrk with money, you could send some Bitcoins to **tip4commit**.
-They will be distributed to contributors.
+I want BitWrk to become a true community project.
+The best support you can give is to try it out and test it for errors!
+If you prefer to support BitWrk financially, consider sending some Bitcoins to **tip4commit**.
+They will be distributed to everybody who contributes code to BitWrk.

 [![tip for next commit](http://tip4commit.com/projects/541.svg)](http://tip4commit.com/projects/541)